lisongxu/CSCE156-Lab-DB-Query2/README.md

 Following the lab, you should be able to:

--   perform advanced database query operations
+-   perform advanced database query operations on multiple tables

 -   understand complex queries using aggregate functions and group by clauses